 Every year at this time I share my 5 part series on How to Raise a Monarch Butterfly because this is the perfect time of year to go out Monarch egg hunting.
 On July 21st, 2022 the Monarch butterfly was put on the international endangered list.

-I’ve been raising Monarchs inside my house for about 10 years now, and outside (you can get instructions to build an outdoor Monarch house like mine here) for a few years.
+I've been raising Monarchs inside my house since about 2012 and outside (you can get instructions to build an outdoor Monarch house like mine here) for the past few years.
 So I consider myself a bit of a Monarch raising expert.
 Not that raising Monarchs takes much expertise.
 If you can identify and find milkweed you basically qualify for the Monarch raising Olympics.